mediasmart/site-product/about-us/index.md

 ### Careers

-Launched in 2012 and based in Madrid, but you can work wherever you want.
-We are growing with 200% rate every year!
+We launched in 2012 and are based in Madrid and London, but depending on the position you may work wherever you want.
+We are growing at three figure rates every year!
 Be part of our journey.
-We'd love to hear from you!
-Email us with some thoughts on what you're passionate about.
+We’d love to hear from you!
+Email us with some thoughts on what you’re passionate about.

 <form multipart>
   <h2>Work with us</h2>